sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types/README.md

 ### Numbers

-Numbers represent things you can do math with.
-All of these are examples of numbers:
+Numbers are things you can do math with.
+All of these are numbers:

 * `1`
 * `0`